A. N. Tanner House

-The A. N. Tanner House is a historic two-story house in Grouse Creek, Utah.
+The A. N. Tanner House is a historic two-story house in the unincorporated community of Grouse Creek, Utah.
 It was built with red bricks in 1899 by Allen N. Tanner, a farmer who lived here with his wife, née Mary Emily Barlow, and their nine children; the Tanners were Mormons.
 The house was designed in the Georgian Revival architectural style.
-When Tanner died in 1935, and the house remained in his family in the 1980s.
+Tanner died in 1935, and the house remained in his family until the 1980s.
+The house has since been abandoned and is at risk of collapse due to neglect.
 It has been listed on the National Register of Historic Places since February 11, 1982.